 Academic requirements for the PhD Finance and Econometrics programme include:

-- An honours bachelor's degree from a UK university or equivalent from an overseas university; plus a Masters degree, in economics or finance.
+- A first-class honours degree from a UK university or equivalent from an overseas university; plus a Masters degree, in economics or finance.
 A first-class degree and a distinction at Masters level is recommended, but serves as a guideline only.
-We may also consider a Masters in accounting and finance or financial mathematics, with a significant finance component
+We may also consider a Masters in accounting and finance or financial mathematics, with a significant finance component.

 All applicants are expected to have taken the GRE General Test no more than five years before applying.
 We expect most successful PhD applicants to have scores of 800/166 or higher in the quantitative section.